abbyonstott/StormScript/README.md

 ## About

-StormScript is an interpreted, object-oriented, free scripting language.
+StormScript is an compiled, object-oriented, scripting language.

-StormScript is programmed in C++ and is simple to use.
+StormScript is based in C++ and is simple to use.

 ## Basics